HINKOKO/holbertonschool-system_algorithms/huffman_coding/Learnings.md

   Beware ! symbols/characters frequencies varies from one message to another, there is no Huffman coding that will work for all messages !
 There is an algorithm for generating the Huffman code for a given message, which can be then used to decode only the same message. <br>
   Basic idea of the algorithm is to use a **frequency-sorted Binary tree** <br>

+  **Must Know** => Huffman coding is a variable-length prefix coding algorithm, that assigns shorter bit-codes to more frequent characters, and longer bit-codes to less frequent characters

   ##### **Optimal prefix code ?**

   You certainly know ASCII or ANSI table, which are like "maps" where each character are mapped to a particular byte. <br>